ConocoPhillips to buy Concho Resources for $9.7 billion in 2020's top shale deal

 The deal is expected to provide $500 million in annual cost and capital savings by 2022.

-(This story corrects paragraph 3 to say that the deal swaps 1.46 shares of ConocoPhillips for each Concho share, not 1.56 shares)

-Reporting by Arunima Kumar and Arathy S Nair in Bengaluru; additional reporting by Gary McWilliams; Editing by Shinjini Ganguli, Bernadette Baum and Nick Zieminski
+Reporting by Arunima Kumar and Arathy S Nair in Bengaluru; additional reporting by Gary McWilliams; Editing by Shinjini Ganguli, Bernadette Baum, Nick Zieminski and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.